Dangerous Ground (1997 film): Plot

 Vusi is only able to get 14,100 dollars to pay back Muki.
-The trio heads off to the hotel to pay off the debt anyway.
-Steven yells at Muki for trashing his apartment, but is told to shut up by Vusi.
+The trio heads off to the hotel to pay off the debt.
+Steven yells at Muki for trashing his apartment, but is told to be quiet by Vusi.
 Muki is pleased with the money Vusi was able to bring him.
 Vusi promises to pay him the rest of the money by the next day.
-Muki tells Steven that the word is out that people can mess with Muki, and that he must send a message despite their deal.
-Muki then shoots Steven with Vusi's gun, which had been confiscated on the way in.
+Muki tells Steven that the word is out that anyone can mess with Muki, and that he must send a message despite their deal.
+Muki then shoots Steven with Vusi's gun, which had been confiscated on the way in earlier.
 A man in the apartment, who is revealed to be a detective sergeant, is disgusted at Muki's actions.
 While Steven's body is moved out, Muki takes a large hit from a bong.
-He had offered the bong to Steven before shooting him.
+He had offered the bong to Steven before fatally shooting him.

 Steven's corpse is brought back to the village for burial.
 There, Vusi recruits Ernest to help him take revenge on Muki.
 While in the village, Vusi's spear is repaired.
 Vusi is finally able to slaughter a goat, as part of Steven's funeral.
 Ernest leads Vusi and Karen to a weapons' cache he had buried.
 With the weapons needed to take their revenge, the trio goes back to Sam's apartment.
 Under threat of torture, they convince Sam to help them by carrying in a bomb that Ernest had put in a present box.

 At Muki's place, Sam attempts to warn Muki's men of the bomb in the box.
-The bomb goes off anyway, killing Sam and the two men guarding the door.
-Vusi and Ernest move through the apartment. killing Muki's thugs.
-Vusi is nearly shot by Muki's wife, but is able to see her drawing a gun and kills her first.
-Ernest checks a back room only to be jumped by the drug-crazed Muki.
+The bomb explodes, killing Sam and the two men guarding the door.
+Vusi and Ernest move through the apartment, killing Muki's henchmen.
+Vusi is almost shot by Muki's wife in a hot tub, but is able to see her drawing a gun and kills her first.
+Ernest checks a back room only to be jumped by the drug-crazed Muki before reacting.
 Muki holds him hostage, in order to get Vusi to drop his weapons.
-Vusi drops his gun and sees Karen coming up behind Muki.
+Vusi drops his gun and sees Karen sneaking up behind Muki.
 She lets off a burst by her rifle into the ceiling, giving Vusi an opportunity to approach Muki and stab him with his father's spear.
-Muki is stabbed three times in the stomach, and falls out of a window and onto a car below.
+Muki is stabbed three times in the stomach, and falls out of a window and onto the roof of a car below.
 The trio flee the building as police show up to investigate the crime scene.

-At the end of the film, Vusi convinces his fiancée to come to South Africa and settle in his village.
+In the final scene, Vusi convinces his fiancée to come to South Africa and settle in his village.
 She agrees to be on a plane heading there as soon as possible.
 Karen considers checking into a drug rehabilitation facility to seek treatment for her addiction.
 Vusi instead suggests that she should come live with them, in order to get some fresh air away from Johannesburg.